caitlinmillar/Backend_Concert/README.md

 We were able to implement several of our ideas for extending our projects' functionality.
 They are as follows:
 - We added a **Data Transfer Object** class to handle bookings
 - We developed some **error handling** by adding response messages.
-These related to letting the user know a concert/attendee has been successfully removed.
+These related to letting the user know a `concert`/`attendee` has been successfully removed.
-As well as writing an if/else statement to make sure only attendees and concerts with id's in existence could be updated/removed/added.
+As well as writing an if/else statement to make sure only `attendees` and `concerts` with ids in existence could be updated/removed/added.
 Similarly, if an id that doesn't exist is inputted in this way, an error message will be returned
 - We added some **derived queries** (see below, section Filter and Sort)